Softtorch operators¤

 Arguments:

-- x: SoftBool input Array.
+- x: SoftBool input Tensor.

 Returns:

-softtorch.logical_or(x: torch.Tensor, y: torch.Tensor) -> torch.Tensor
+softtorch.logical_or(x: torch.Tensor, y: torch.Tensor, use_geometric_mean: bool = False) -> torch.Tensor

 ¤